bluekvirus/Stage.js/implementation/HOWTO.md

 Plus the events we put in during application loading:
 ```
-app:before-template-ready //fired before the application template is shown
+app:before-mainview-ready //fired before the application is shown
-app:template-ready //fired after the application template is shown
+app:mainview-ready //fired after the application is shown
 ```
-Note that only after the `app:template-ready` event, can the application start its initializer-calling sequence.
-In other words, if you've added customized initializers, they will be called after the `app:template-ready` event.
+**Important**: Only after the `app:mainview-ready` event, can the application start its initializer-calling sequence.
+In other words, if you've added customized initializers, they will be called after the `app:mainview-ready` event.

-**Tip**: You can swap application template using the `Application.setup()` call upon receiving the `app:before-template-ready` event to layout your application differently on different platforms.
+**Tip**: You can swap application template using the `Application.setup()` call upon receiving the `app:before-mainview-ready` event to layout your application differently on different platforms.
 (Use the `Modernizr` global variable for platform/feature detections.)

 You can also make good use of the `app:navigate` event and the `app:context-switched` event for per-context preparation.

 Let's proceed to define your contexts so you have something to show after the application starts.

 ####Step 2.
 Define Contexts
-Create a new file named `myContextA.js`, remember a *Context* is just an special *Marionette.Layout* view object, all you need to do is adding a name to the ordinary *Marionette.Layout* options:
+Create a new file named `myContextA.js`, remember a *Context* is just an special view object with additional special methods/listeners:
 ```
 //myContextA.js
 (function(app) {
     app.context('MyContextA', { //omitting the name indicates context:Default
         template: '...',
-        //..., normal Marionette.Layout options
+        //..., normal Backbone View options
         guard: function(){
             //return error to cancel navigation;
             //return '', false, undefined to proceed;